Ohaveth Sholum Congregation: History

-Their synagogue at 8th Avenue and Seneca Street on First Hill was designed by Herman Steinman.
-It opened on September 18, 1892, four days after Reform Temple Emanu-El in Spokane, making the latter the first synagogue in Washington.
+The second synagogue, at the same location on First Hill, was designed by Herman Steinman, and constructed in the Gothic Revival style, similar to Congregation Emanu-El in San Francisco.
+The building seated 750 and opened on September 18, 1892, four days after Reform Temple Emanu-El in Spokane, making the latter the first synagogue in Washington.
 The Spokane congregation later merged into Beth Shalom, Spokane.

 Ohaveth Sholum Congregation also had a cemetery (established 1889) on Queen Anne Hill.
 The congregation disbanded 1895 or 1896, and the building was foreclosed upon.
 The cemetery passed first into the hands of the Seattle Hebrew Benevolent Society and later (in 1910) Temple De Hirsch, later merged into Temple De Hirsch-Sinai.